Successful referral to clinical and non-clinical services: Tips for GPs

 Emerging Minds, Australia, 2020

 This resource has been developed to help GPs who are just setting up a new practice or who wish to review their clinical processes around referral.
 It provides practical guidance related to key areas of the referral process.
-To learn more, visit the e-learning course, A GP Framework for Child Mental Health Assessment (5-12 years).
+To learn more, visit the following e-learning courses:

 Engaging other services and healthcare providers is an important part of providing high quality care to children and families.
 Continuity and coordination of care can be enhanced through timely and appropriate referrals, whether they be to a Better Access service provider, a GP with a special interest, a child and youth mental health service (CAMHS), or a non-government organisation (NGO) providing a social and family support service.
 These services can also provide a ‘team’ approach to care, returning support and expertise to the GP.